ndriessen/gosh/README.md

 ## Versions

+> TODO: the in-app command line help is much more up-to-date obviously, should we document commands here?

 ### List versions

 Use `gosh list versions` to list specific version, you can filter on stages, releases, app groups and apps